ENCCS/performance-programming/content/architecture.rst

 This part gives an overview of computer architecture including common implementation techniques and how to adapt code to get the best performance from them.

+.. admonition:: Architecure, instruction set architecure, and micro architecture

+  The *instruction set architecture*, or *ISA*, of a machine defines the semantics of machine programs.
+It is the only information needed to produce correct programs.

+  The same ISA can be implemented in many different ways, for instance with or without caches and with different types and sizes of caches.
+  These implementation choices, at least in their overall structure, is often referred to as the *micro architecture* of the machine.

+  This leaves the term *architecture* somewhat vague.
+Sometimes, as when one talks about "the x86 architecture", it refers to the ISA.
+On the other hand, courses and books on "computer architecture" often devote most of the space to discussions about micro architecture.

 Introduction to computer architecture
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^